ahmedhammad97/Designing-Data-Intensive-Applications-Notes/README.md

 A program that runs on a single computer is *deterministic*, it usually either fully function or entirely break, while in a distributed system, some parts can break in some unpredictable *nondeterministic* way, even though other parts of the system are working fine.

-If you want to make distributed systems work, we must accept the possibility of partial failure and build fault-tolerance mechanisms into the software.
-This is achieved by knowing what behavior to expect from the software in the case of fault, consider wide range of possible faults, and artificially create such situations in your testing environment to see what happens.
+If we want to make distributed systems work, we must accept the possibility of partial failure and build fault-tolerance mechanisms into the software.
+This is achieved by knowing what behavior to expect from the software in the case of fault, consider wide range of possible faults, and artificially create such situations in our testing environment to see what happens.

 #### Unreliable Networks